 Breaking the Rule of Repeating Patterns

 The object used to break up the pattern should not be overpowering.
 If the object is too large, it will disrupt the effect of the pattern.
-Using an element such as a handrail to break up patterns on stadium steps is a great way to create a more aesthetically-pleasing effect for viewers.
+Using an element such as a seashell to break up patterns the sand is a great way to create a more aesthetically-pleasing effect in your photograph.